eng-mohamed-omar/switch-vlan-info/README.md

-# switches vlan info using python
+# Switches vlan info using python